Post & Schell, P.C.

 Toggle Button Open

 Post & Schell’s Wage and Hour attorneys provide employers and management nationally with compliance, consulting, and litigation services under federal, state and local wage and hour laws.
-Our goal is to work collaboratively with clients to identify and mitigate against potential wage and hour risks, and defend employers in litigation and government investigations, when the need arises.
+Our goal is to work collaboratively with clients to identify and mitigate against potential wage and hour risks, as well as defend employers in litigation and government investigations when the need arises.

 Shifting Legal and Regulatory Landscape

 The risk of wage and hour-based litigation has increased steadily over the past decade for employers in a broad range of industries.
-Federal laws such as the Fair Labor Standards Act (FLSA) mandated obligations to pay overtime and minimum wage (among other requirements), and corollary state and local-specific obligations, including wage payment laws, can vary significantly by jurisdiction.
+Federal laws, such as the Fair Labor Standards Act (FLSA), mandate obligations to pay overtime and minimum wage (among other requirements), and corollary state and local-specific obligations, including wage payment laws, can vary significantly by jurisdiction.

 For employers of all sizes, this means contending with a complex and confusing array of detailed laws and regulations, as well as a shifting federal regulatory landscape.
 Employers face an increasingly challenging litigation environment with exposure to collective and class actions that hold significant financial risk and often are excluded from insurance coverage under employment practices liability insurance policies.